va3c/viewer/va3c-viewer-html5/readme.md

 		* JavaScript file name: 'jali-lights.js'
 * Two file names groups
 	* Names beginning with 'ja' belong to jaanga, are intended to be generic and can be used with any app
-	* Names beginninh with 'v3' belong to vA3C, are intendeed to be very specific and targeted to the particular app
+	* Names beginning with 'v3' belong to vA3C, are intended to be very specific and targeted to the particular app
 	* During the initial development process the distinctions become blurred
 * Code is highly-risk taking
 	* Example: Double quotes only used when absolutely necessary